ansible-collections/ibm_zos_cics/docs/source/modules/csd.rst

   exists (always, bool, )
-    True if the CSD data set exists.
+    True if the CSD exists.

 executions (always, list, )
-  A list of program executions performed during the task.
+  A list of program executions performed during the Ansible task.

   name (always, str, )